overachiever-productions/S4/S4 Backups/README.md

 **[@CopyToBackupDirectory]** = 'path-to-folder-for-COPIES-of-backups']

-Optional.
+Optional - but highly recommended.
 When specified, backups (written to @BackupDirectory) will be copied to @CopyToBackupDirectory as part of the backup process.
 Must be a valid Windows path and, by design (though not enforced), should be an 'off-box' location for proper protection purposes.

 **@BackupRetenionHours** = integer-hours-to-retain-backups